saidvandeklundert/saidvandeklundert.github.io/_posts/2019-10-31-mpls_l3vpn_cisco_iosxr_juniper_mx.md

 end-policy
 </pre>

 Next is the actual BGP session and the options.
-All the customer BGP configuration for the VRF happens in the ‘router bgp 1 vrf cust-2’ configuration stanza.
-We want the PE to advertise the PE-CPE link for both address families, so we instruct the device to advertise the connected subnets:
+All the customer BGP configuration for the VRF happens in the <b>router bgp 1 vrf cust-2</b> configuration stanza.
+We want the PE to advertise the PE-CPE link to other PEs for both address families, so we instruct the device to advertise the connected subnets:

 <pre style="font-size:12px">
 router bgp 1 vrf cust-2 address-family ipv4 unicast redistribute connected router bgp 1 vrf cust-2 address-family ipv6 unicast redistribute connected
 </pre>

-Then we configure the IPv4 BGP session.
-We configure the remote-as and the route-policy.
+After this, we configure the IPv4 BGP session.
+We specify the remote-as and the route-policy.
 Additionally, we enable soft-reconfiguration inbound.
 This way, we can inspect the received routes from the neighbor, a behavior that is on by default on a Juniper device.
 To do this for both IPv4 as well as IPv6, we configure the following:

 <pre style="font-size:12px">
 router bgp 1 vrf cust-2 neighbor 10.0.0.18 remote-as 65000